 Two keys are provided in the handbook.
-These explain how to assign surveyed areas and features to habitat and feature classifications.
+Each solves the problem of assigning surveyed areas and features to habitat and feature classifications.

-• Key to Broad and Priority Habitats (Vegetation Key), Appendix-1
+• Key to Broad and Priority Habitats (Vegetation Key) Appendix I, page 66

-Patches of discrete vegetation (polygons) are assigned primary attributes (and selected secondary attributes) based on plant species composition and are allocated to Broad and Priority Habitats by the surveyor.
-The key allows all vegetation stands to be keyed to a single BH and to all PHs, apart from those known as habitat complexes (i.e. those for which the final definition requires the application of an agreed GIS mask to surveyed areas).
+Based on plant species composition, patches of discrete vegetation (polygons) are assigned primary (and selected secondary attributes) and allocated by the surveyor to Broad and Priority Habitats.
+The key allows all vegetation stands to be keyed to a BH and to all PH's apart from those known as habitat complexes (i.e. those for which final definition requires the application of an agreed GIS mask to surveyed areas).

-The key shows the Broad and Priority Habitats that each habitat keys out to, along with the primary and secondary attributes that provide additional information.
+The key features the Broad and Priority Habitats that each habitat keys out to, and also the primary and secondary attributes which provide additional information.
 NVC codes are also included to help in habitat classification.

-• Key to woodland types/features, Appendix-2
+• Key to woodland types/features, Appendix II, page 89

-Vegetation features of woodland and scrub comprise a range of types from: scattered trees, hedges, lines of trees or patches of scrub through to large blocks of woodland.
+Vegetation featuring woodland and scrub comprises a range of types from; scattered trees, hedges, lines of trees or patches of scrub through to large blocks of woodland.
 These different structures can be classified according to strict definitions relating to attributes such as width, number of trees and canopy cover.
 This key allows the surveyor to allocate woody vegetation to the correct feature.
 So why do this?
 At present, only certain woody features (Woodland/forest, Belt of trees and Clump of trees) can be assigned to the Broadleaved Woodland BH and constituent PHs.
-The key helps to clarify how to assign woodland features correctly, e.g. 'scattered trees' indicates a minor role for the woody vegetation such that the BH, primary and secondary attributes are assigned to the herbaceous vegetation and scattered trees indicated as an additional secondary attribute only (e.g. grassland with scattered trees).
+The key helps to clarify how to assign woodland features correctly, e.g. scattered trees indicates a minor role for the woody vegetation such that the BH, primary and secondary attributes are assigned to the herbaceous vegetation and scattered trees indicated as an additional secondary attribute only (e.g. grassland with scattered trees).
 This key also allows features such as lines of trees or hedges to be allocated to Woody Linear Features (WLFs).
 A detailed section on the mapping of WLFs is included in the Linears section.